 Den här sidan är utskriven från Högskolan i Halmstads webbplats (www.hh.se).
-Texten uppdaterades senast den 2017-08-28.
+Texten uppdaterades senast den 2018-06-15.
 Besök webbplatsen om du vill vara säker på att läsa den senaste versionen.

 Examinations are tests which are usually organised at the end of a course.
 Exams are usually written but they can also be conducted as oral or practical tests.

-If you have any questions, please contact Servicecenter.
+If you have any questions, please contact Service Center.

 You will need to wait until the invigilator has started the exam for the registered students, provided that there are places available in the exam hall.
 Students with disabilities must (following a meeting with the University's disabled student officer) submit a special form two weeks prior to the exam date in order to receive assistance.
-The form should be sent to the Student Affairs Department.
+The form should be sent to the Student Affairs.